mcvickerlab/GLiMMIRS/src/experimental/README.md

 This script computes the 330 enhancer-enhancer pairs using the 664 enhancer-gene pairs previously published in the Gasperini et al. paper.
 This script outputs the enhancer-enhancer pairs as a CSV file.

+### Step 7: Create table of enhancer-enhancer pairs using the at-scale screen.
+Script: ```features/find_enhancer_pairs_at_scale.py```

+Conda Environment: ```envs/pandas.yaml```

+This script computes the 795,616 possible enhancer-enhancer pairs using all of the enhancer-gene tests performed in the Gasperini et al. at-scale screen.
+This script outputs the enhancer-enhancer pairs as a CSV file.